Skip to content

 Challenge

-67 Bricks decided to replace WordPress with HubSpot to consolidate their CMS and CRM in a single platform, unlock more advanced website functionality, and reduce costs by retiring WordPress hosting.
+67 Bricks needed increased content management capabilities & flexibility than what is available through the WordPress CMS.
+The firm also sought to consolidate their website's CMS and CRM into a single platform (HubSpot) and reduce costs by retiring WordPress hosting.

 Results